 - Purchased Likes won’t become your customers

-It Can Cause you to Alienate Real Fans
+It Can Cause You to Alienate Real Fans

-OK, let’s say that the unthinkable happens and these bought Likes do engage with your Facebook Page.
-This will be good for your overall Edgerank, but not with the Likes that actually matter to your business.
-It will basically create a red herring in your Facebook Insights.
-Although you’ll see a lot of engagement, it won’t be coming from the people who are really interested in your business.
+OK, let’s say that the unthinkable happens and these bought Facebook Likes or follower packages do engage with your social media platform.
+This will be good for your overall algorithm ranking, but not with the Likes that actually matter to your business.
+It will basically create a red flag in your Facebook insights.

 So where will this lead?

-If you start constantly posting things that your “Fake Fans” are engaging with but your real fans are not, then all of your effort will be for nothing.
+If you start to consistently post things that your “fake fans” are engaging with but your real fans are not, then all of your efforts will be for nothing.